-Covid-19 coronavirus: Uncertain futures of museums and galleries
+Covid-19 coronavirus: Museums and galleries face uncertain futures

 Many museums report that they are enjoying coming up with innovative ways to connect with their communities online.

-Of museums with paid staff, 60 percent have or are considering increasing their online learning programmes, and 54 percent have or are considering increasing online exhibitions.
+Of museums with paid staff, 60 percent have or are considering increasing their online learning programmes, and 54 percent have or are looking into more online exhibitions.

-But over 30 percent of museums report a lack of digital and online capacity, both skills and equipment which means they can't proceed with much-needed digital projects.
+But over 30 percent of museums report a lack of digital and online capacity with both skills and equipment, which means they can't proceed with much-needed digital projects.

-On a positive note, Tocker said while many museums expect to be closed for some months, she said they remain confident that they will survive the tough times ahead.
+On a positive note, Tocker said while many museums expect to be closed for some months, they remain confident they will survive the tough times ahead.

 She makes the point that museums have been created to care for their collections for perpetuity so closing them down is not an option.